-This Thai Spicy Chicken Noodle Soup recipe is going to become an absolute favorite in your house.
-It is bursting with Thai coconut curry flavor and makes a tasty, satiating soup that eats like a meal.
-Best of all, it is super easy-to-make and is ready in just 15 minutes!
+This Thai Chicken Noodle Soup recipe is going to become an absolute favorite in your house.
+It is bursting with Thai coconut curry flavor and makes a satiating soup that eats like a meal.
+Best of all, it is super easy to make and is ready in just 15 minutes!

 Thai Chicken Noodle Soup Ingredients

 Before we get to the recipe, let’s discuss ingredients.
-To make Thai Spicy Chicken Noodle Soup, you will need:
+To make Thai chicken soup, you will need:

-- Coconut oil: I always use unrefined, virgin, and organic coconut oil.
+- Coconut oil: This is the healthy cooking oil used in this recipe.
+I always use unrefined, virgin, and organic coconut oil.

 - Yellow onions and red bell pepper: This is the combination of vegetables I like to use when making this recipe, but feel free to use whatever veggies you love best in a Thai curry.